flutter/website/getting-started.md

 $ git clone https://github.com/flutter/flutter.git -b alpha
 ```

 We update the `alpha` branch periodically as we improve Flutter.

-You can update
-your copy of Flutter by running `flutter upgrade`.
+(See below for how to upgrade your flutter clone.
+We do not
+recommend upgrading with `git pull`.)

 ## Configuring your PATH